 EC660 In a Green society the informal sector will eventually gain in significance so that formal transactions and money generally will have a lesser role than at present.
 There is however no reason why a financial system cannot be made to work in the interests of the community.
 Practical decentralisation of banking and monetary policy will therefore be linked with a programme of political devolution.

-EC665 Variable reserves and other macro-prudential controls should be reintroduced as instruments of monetary policy, permitting greater flexibility than the present reliance on interest rates alone.
+EC665 As an interim measure, before the programme of reform described in EC 664 has been implemented, variable reserves and other macro-prudential controls should be reintroduced as instruments of monetary policy, permitting greater flexibility than the present reliance on interest rates alone.
 A Green government would work in Europe and globally to re-establish controls on international capital movements, in order to restore financial stability and regain control over the macro- economy.

 EC666 Banks should be required to limit their role to taking deposits and making loans that facilitate economic activity.
 We would immediately legislate to separate retail and investment banking.
 Institutions would not be permitted to operate in both markets simultaneously.
 Retail banks should be required to limit their role to taking deposits and making loans that facilitate economic activity.
 Investment banks should take the form of partnerships rather than limited companies.